-Small businesses owners have a bad impression of budgets.
-They feel that they can be left until the end, are suffocating and set in stone.
+Small business owners have a bad impression of budgets.
+They feel that they can be left until the end, are suffocating, and set in stone.
 All of these things aren’t true.

 1. Budgets can be left to the end